Trusted By:

 Other commercial considerations

-• Leveraged finance transaction considerations
+• Main leveraged finance transaction considerations and achieving fair value

-• Real estate finance transaction considerations
+• Main real estate finance transaction considerations

 • Multiple intercreditor agreements – when and why?